dgroomes/graphql-java-playground/README.md

 ### `sdl/`

-A simple Java program that uses GraphQL to echo a message back to the user.
-The schema is defined in an SDL file.
+A simple GraphQL Java program where the schema is defined in a Schema Definition Language (SDL) file.

 See the README in [sdl/](sdl/).